krista20/node-proread-gen/README.md

   This license is covered under:
   IBM Public License Version 1.0
   ## Contribution:
-  df
+  There are no contributors
   ## Test:
-  df
+  Test application in the terminal
   ## Questions:
-  GitHub link: d
+  GitHub link: krista20
-  For any questions, please reach out to me at
+  For any questions, please reach out to me at kriscookies20@gmail.com